ginnox1/iCADdocs_online/index.md

 We are working to include resource on other modules, so stay tuned.

-# Installing and Licensing iCAD product
+# Licensing iCAD product
 [Back to ToC](#table-of-contents)

 iCAD and related products are copyright protected and licensed applications.
 You will need to install and license the products appropriately, in order for them to funciton properly.

-Read and follow [Installing and Licensing iCAD Product](/SetupAndLicensingGuide/setupguide.md) for commplete guidance.
+Read and follow [Installing and Licensing iCAD Product](/SetupAndLicensingGuide/setupguide.md#installation-and-setup-guide) for commplete guidance.
+Below presents features available corresponding to each license level.

 ## ProducrTiers